Solar Hijri calendar: Temporary change of epoch and calendar name in Iran

 On 14 March 1975 CE, during the Pahlavi era, the Majlis and Senate of Iran, in a joint session, changed the epoch of the calendar to be the supposed first year of the reign of Cyrus the Great (rather than the Hijrah of Muhammad), a change that thus established the "Shahanshahi Calendar".
 (Note: گاهشماری شاهنشاهی (also known as the King of Kings calendar); not to be confused with the Zoroastrian Shahanshahi calendar.)
 This was done not as a new law, but a joint declaration (قطعنامه).
 The epoch was carefully chosen so that the ascension of Mohammad Reza Pahlavi to the throne would have happened in the "round" year 2500.
 Overnight, the year number changed from 1354 to 2534, a difference of 1180 years.

-The change lasted until 27 August 1978 CE, (Note: a few months before the Iranian revolution in 1979) at which time the epoch was reverted back to the Hijrah and the original year numbering was reinstated.
+The change lasted until 27 August 1978 CE, (Note: a few months before the Iranian revolution in 1979) at which time the epoch was reverted to the Hijrah and the original year numbering was reinstated.
 The reversion was announced on the first day of the government of Prime Minister Jafar Sharif-Emami, and declared that the 1925 law (that introduced the Solar Hijri calendar) was still in effect.